ofirgall/learn-nvim/chapters/00-why-should-i-learn.md

 You can take a look at the [awesome nvim plugin list](https://github.com/rockerBOO/awesome-neovim).
 I recommend to "watch" to get updates about new plugins.

+#### Be comfortable
+nvim is basically a framework for an editor, without plugins it can't do much but it gives the user the ability to configure it's editor in a way he is most comfortable with.

+Imaging sitting on a chair you built exactly to your size.
+The back rest covers your whole back, the head rest is exactly in the right height and has the perfect shape to support your head and neck.
+The arm rests are exactly in the height of your desk, the chair is in the perfect height for your legs. \
+This is how I feel when I code in nvim, I sit in a chair I build exactly for my needs, and I can keep improve the way I code because I can improve the way my editor works.

 ---

 # How should I start use nvim?